uwe-app/website/site/docs/getting-started/adding-pages.md

 {{/note}}

 {{#> note type="warn" label="warn"}}
-Mixing HTML with Markdown makes naming collisions more likely, see [clean URLs]({{ link "/docs/pages/clean-urls/" }}) for more information.
+Mixing HTML with Markdown makes naming collisions more likely, see [[docs/pages/clean-urls|clean URLs]] for more information.
 {{/note}}

 ---